Skip to Content

 There is a clear distinction between the concept of:

-• Stressor (Hazards) as the force of pressure/s which may be external (e.g., excessive workload, conflict, unclear expectations) or internal (e.g. health factors, thought processes).
+• Stressor (Hazards) as the force of external pressure/s (e.g., excessive workload, conflict, unclear expectations).

 So too, it is helpful to distinguish stress and strain.

 • Strain can be defined as the 'sweet spot' tolerance window that provides the opportunity for personal growth and high performance.
 This is sometimes called eustress.
-We at Neuro at Work like strain or tension because these words clearly reflect the effortful, even challenging, nature with the distinction being the positive personal outcomes.
+We at Neuro at Work like strain or tension because these words clearly reflect the effortful, even challenging, nature with the vital distinction being the positive personal outcomes.
+This is akin to the effort and persistence of study, sporting or work-related challenges and their associated achievement and growth you might recognise in your own life.

 Implications for Psychosocial Risk Management

 The distinction in language is not just conceptually valuable, it is operationally critical for psychosocial risk management.
-Clarity supports the early identification of escalating risk, enables focused intervention, and underpins effective evaluation and outcome measurement.
+Firstly, it highlights the precipitating role of stressors: workplace hazards.
+And stress as response and indicator of risk.
+This clarity supports the early identification of escalating risk, enables focused early intervention prior to harm, and underpins effective evaluation and outcome measurement.

-When the emphasis is placed on identifying and managing “stress” without clear definition, there is a real danger that assessment and intervention occurs only after strain has escalated to the point of dysfunction.
+When the emphasis is placed on identifying and managing “stress” without clear definition, there is a real danger that assessment and intervention occurs only after stress has escalated to the point of distress and dysfunction.
 And the evidence is clear: this kind of workplace stress is costly.

 In action: